eclipse-openj9/openj9-docs/docs/gc_vgclog_intro.md

 | gc increment | `<gc-start>`, `<gc-end>`      | 1 or more gc increments make up a gc cycle                      |
 | gc operation | `<gc-op>`                     | 1 or more gc operations make up a gc increment.
 Examples of a gc operation include mark, sweep, scavenge.|

 **Note:** Gc operations are the smallest fragment in a vgc log.
-All details of a gc operation are logged using a single tag rather than a start and end tag.
+All details of a gc operation are logged by using a single tag rather than a start and end tags.

-### Example: STW cycle
+### An example of an STW cycle

 An example output from the vgc log for a simple STW cycle for gencon is displayed in fig 1.
 ```